Workers’ Compensation Investigations and What They Look For

 Healthcare and social service workers are also 4.7 times more likely to sustain injuries as a result of workplace violence than other employees.
 Women are most frequently affected, with female workers harmed in two out of three workplace violence events.

-With the growing epidemic of workplace violence and subsequent work-related injuries, it’s important for businesses to take the necessary steps to protect their employees.
+With the growing epidemic of violence at work and subsequent work-related injuries, it's important for businesses to take the necessary steps to protect their employees.

 The AFL-CIO introduced new legislation that would help make the workplace safer for many vulnerable employees.
-The Workplace Violence Prevention for Health Care and Social Service Workers Act would put into place a new Occupational Safety and Health Administration standard to minimize the risk of workplace violence.
+The Workplace Violence Prevention for Health Care and Social Service Workers Act would put into place a new Occupational Safety and Health Administration standard to minimize the risk of violence at work.

 The standard would specifically work to reduce and prevent injuries to workers that are serious, life-altering, and foreseeable in nursing homes, social service facilities, and hospitals.
 Once implemented, health care and social service sectors would be required to implement an actionable plan to keep workers consistently safe from violence.
 In turn, protecting workers more effectively would help keep patients safer in many of these environments.

 In introducing the new standard, the AFL-CIO hopes that workers will have a chance to remain safer on the job while patients benefit from a safer environment.
-While more work is needed to significantly reduce workplace violence, the legislation is a step in the right direction in giving workers sufficient protection in particularly dangerous sectors.
+While more work is needed to significantly reduce violence in the workplace, the legislation is a step in the right direction in giving workers sufficient protection in particularly dangerous sectors.